omlibdbi: Generic Database Output Module

 These drivers seem to be quite usable, at least from an rsyslog point of view.

 Libdbi provides a slim layer between rsyslog and the actual database engine.
-We have not yet done any performance testing (e.g. omlibdbi vs. ommysql: MySQL Database Output Module) but honestly believe that the performance impact should be irrelevant, if at all measurable.
+We have not yet done any performance testing (e.g. omlibdbi vs. ommysql: MariaDB/MySQL Database Output Module) but honestly believe that the performance impact should be irrelevant, if at all measurable.
 Part of that assumption is that rsyslog just does the “insert” and most of the time is spent either in the database engine or rsyslog itself.
 It’s hard to think of any considerable time spent in the libdbi abstraction layer.

 Setup